 If you visit Utah you may notice a lot of people with smiles on their faces.
-Utah is the happiest state in the entire country, according to a 2021 study by WalletHub, which took factors like economic, emotional, and physical and social health into consideration when ranking all U.S. states.
+Utah is the fourth happiest state in the country, according to a 2022 study by WalletHub, which took factors like economic, emotional, physical, and social health into consideration when ranking all U.S. states.

 If you want to get in on some of that happiness, a move to Utah may be in order.
 To get a better idea if a move to the Beehive State is the right fit for your finances, keep reading to learn more about the Utah cost of living.
 That way you can keep your budget happy too.

 What’s the Average Cost of Living in Utah?

 Average Cost of Living in Utah: $42,653 per year

 Before you make any decisions about where to put down roots, you might want to take your monthly budget into consideration.

 Thinking about moving to Utah?
 Get ready to tap your savings or earn quite a bit, as Utah has the 30th lowest cost of living across the United States, according to MERIC’s 2022 Cost of Living Index data gathered in 2022.

 If Utah is out of your price range, you can consider making a move to Wyoming, which is in the same region but ranks 16th for states with the lowest cost of living.

 How much does it cost to live in Utah?
 According to 2021 data from the Bureau of Economic Analysis , the average total personal consumption cost in Utah is $42,653 annually.
 Let’s take a closer look at that spending: